alfiecg24/DFU-Fuzzer/README.md

 # DFU Fuzzer

-This is a simple Python program I found to fuzz the DFU mode in the SecureROM of iOS devices.
-In it's current state, it will choose a random bmRequestType between 0 and 100,000 - but the script can easily be edited to change different parts of the USB request.
+This is a simple Python program I wrote to fuzz the DFU mode in the SecureROM of iOS devices.

+## Usage

+Simply run `python3 Fuzzer.py` to start the program.
+When the program starts, you can choose which components of the control requests to fuzz, along with choosing the number of iterations - and having the option to change the USB timeout.

-All results are written to log.txt, and I have put some of my findings inside Findings.md
+All results are written to `log.txt` in the same directory.

 Enjoy!

+## Credits

+axi0mX for ipwndfu - I got `dfu.py` from there